B.A.T.M.A.N.: Version three

 The greatest innovation in this version is B.A.T.M.A.N.'s support of multiple network devices.
 A computer or router running B.A.T.M.A.N. can be deployed in a central location, such as a tall building, and have several wired or wireless network interfaces attached to it.
 When so deployed, B.A.T.M.A.N. can relay network data in more than one direction without any retransmission delay.

 Certain unusual phenomena and special circumstances could appear during the determination of the best route through the network.
 These have been tackled and counteracted to prevent circular routing (which can prevent data reaching its destination).

 A node can inform the network that it provides access to the Internet.
 Other nodes use this information to evaluate whether there is a connection to the Internet close to them and how much bandwidth is available.
 They can either use a specific gateway or allow B.A.T.M.A.N. to determine which gateway to use, based on criteria such as connection speed.

 Announcing devices not running B.A.T.M.A.N. themselves was also included in this version.
 Usually, this method is used to connect home networks to mesh-networks.
 An antenna installation on the roof will connect to the wireless network through B.A.T.M.A.N. and the rest of the building will simply be announced, thus also be reachable.

 This version of B.A.T.M.A.N. has been shown to exhibit high levels of stability but slightly slow convergence times in real-world conditions; this is confirmed by theoretical analysis.

 BMX6

-BatMan-eXperimental (BMX) aims to approximate the real exponent by also sending OGMs (originator messages) multiple times in independent broadcast datagrams.
+BatMan-eXperimental (BMX) aims to approximate the real exponent by also sending OGMs (originator messages) multiple times in independent broadcast data grams.
 It originated as an independent branch of BATMAN developed by Axel Neumann.
 An extended version that incorporates securely-entrusted multi-topology routing (SEMTOR) is called BMX7.